expo/expo/docs/README.md

 #### Excluding pages from Docsearch

 To ignore a page from the search result, use `hideFromSearch: true` on that page.
-This removes the `<meta name="docsearch:version">` tag from that page, causing it to be excluded from our tag-based search.
+This removes the `<meta name="docsearch:version">` tag from that page and filters it from our facet-based search.

 ### Quirks